 Amy Johnson (1903–41) was an English aviator, who became a celebrity in her own lifetime after becoming the first woman to fly solo from Britain to Australia, in 1930.
-Born in Hull, Yorkshire, Johnson graduated from the University of Sheffield before going to work in London.
+Born in Hull, Yorkshire, Amy graduated from the University of Sheffield before going to work in London.
 She started flying as a hobby, getting her pilot’s licence in 1928.
 In the same year she became the first British woman to qualify as a ground engineer.
 Her father and Lord Wakefield, a wealthy businessman, helped her to buy a Gipsy Moth aircraft, which she named "Jason".
-It was in this plane that Amy Johnson made her record-breaking flight.
+It was in this plane that Amy made her record-breaking flight.
 Taking off from Croydon in the UK on 5th May she flew to Darwin in Australia, reaching it on 24th May—a distance of 17,700 kilometres (11,000 miles).

 Katherine Johnson in 1966

 Katherine Johnson (born 1918) is an African American mathematician who worked for the National Aeronautics and Space Administration (NASA).
 She performed the accurate calculations and analysed the data needed for space flights, which today would be done by computers.
 Katherine also played a crucial role in many important moments at the start of space exploration.
 These included mission Freedom 7 in 1961, the first American manned space flight, and Apollo 11 in 1969, the first time man walked on the Moon.
 In 2015, she was awarded the Presidential Medal of Freedom by President Barack Obama in recognition for her role as a pioneering African American woman in science.
 She celebrated her 100th birthday on 26th August 2018.